programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 let raycasterM, pointer, selectedObj; // for mouse controls
 ```

 A raycaster and pointer (an x,y vector) need to be created.
-Sometimes errors can occur if declared objects are empty so make ```selectedObj``` a torus initially.
+Errors can occur if declared objects are empty, so make ```selectedObj``` a torus initially.

 **Within** the init function definition, **after** the following code: